aayushk614/IR-Project-Group-14/README.md

 And run the server using
 `python manage.py runserver`

 ## Setting Up the front-end (Reactjs):

-1. Download the ‘election_analysis’ folder from git repo .
+1. Download the ‘election_analysis’ folder from the Git repo.
 Then enter the ‘election_analysis’ folder:
 `cd election_analysis`
 2. Run the following command
+`npm install`
+3. Start the development server by running
-`npm install npm start`
+`npm start`

-## Setting Up the sentiment (Streamlit):
+## Setting Up the sentiment analysis (Streamlit):

-1. Download the main folder from git repo .
+1. Download the main folder from the Git repo.
 Then enter the ‘election_analysis_sentiment’ folder:
 `cd election_analysis_sentiment`
 2. Install Streamlit using the following command
 `pip3 install streamlit`
-3. Run the following command in the terminal `streamlit run sentiment_final.py`
+3. Run the sentiment analysis app by executing the following command in the terminal `streamlit run sentiment_final.py`
-4. Run the following command in another terminal `streamlit run manipulation_final.py`
+4. Run the manipulation detection app by executing the following command in another terminal `streamlit run manipulation_final.py`